eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 - <https://download.eclipse.org/embed-cdt/release-candidates/>

-Get the timestamp and update the README-MAINTENANCE.md file.
+Get the timestamp (like 202403210905) and update the README-MAINTENANCE.md file.

 Commit with _README-MAINTAINER update timestamp_.